You Are Here Too

 12 April–29 June 202512 Apr–29 Jun 2025

 You Are Here Too presents a collection of works by contemporary Australian artists exploring queer desire and sexuality.
-It serves as both a celebration and a response to the groundbreaking 1992 show You Are Here at the Institute of Modern Art, which made history as Australia’s first exhibition featuring exclusively gay artists during the height of the AIDS crisis.
+It serves as both a celebration and a response to the groundbreaking 1992 show You Are Here at the Institute of Modern Art, which made history as Australia’s first institutional group exhibition featuring exclusively gay artists during the height of the AIDS crisis.

-The show has been curated by the Kink collective, adjunct curators at the Institute of Modern Art.
-It emphasises First Nations and trans experiences as central to the exhibition, noting that they can’t be contained by the same narratives that dominated queer history and culture in previous generations.
-The exhibition is complemented by a film and video program.
+The show has been curated by Kink, as adjunct curators at the Institute of Modern Art.
+The show is complemented by a film and video program.

 Content Warning: This exhibition contains coarse language and sexual themes.